rgnv/udp-sender/LOGGING.md

 ## Overview

 `udp-sender` uses structured logging with newline-delimited JSON (ND-JSON) format.
-All logs are written to `stderr`, allowing the application to read packet data from `stdin` while maintaining clean, parseable log output.
+All logs are written to `stdout`, while the application reads packet data from `stdin`.
+This keeps logs parseable without interfering with the input stream.

 By default, the application logs at the **info** level.
 Use the `-v` or `--verbose` flag to enable **debug** level logging for more detailed output including progress updates.